jmorvay/Frinx-docs/FRINX_ODL_Distribution/FRINX_Features_User_Guide/radius.md

 • Cryptography - Keeping data secure using a cryptographic algorithm
 • Session management - Managing user-specific sessions, even in non-Web or EJB applications
 • Easy to use - It has a long history (5 years), previously known as the JSecurity project.
 Detailed documentation is available and the API is easy to use
-• It can use many connectors, for example LDAP, Radius, TACAS, Diameter
+• It can use many connectors, for example LDAP, RADIUS, TACAS, Diameter

 <table>
   <thead>